 Command Opcode (hex) Use Before Spinup Use When WP 1 Enabled Description Change Definition 40 No No Requests the Target to change to the specified operating definition.
 Supported definitions are SCSI (CCS) and SCSI-2.
 Format Unit 04 No No Formats Target media into Initiator addressable logic blocks.
-Defect sources include P, D, G, and C lists.
+Defect sources include P, D, and G lists (no C list).
 When formatting, it is recommended that the Initiator not include a D list (FMTDAT=0).
-However, if the Initiator does include a D list, it must be in the physical sector or bytes from index format.
-The Target uses an interleave of 1 regardless of the value in Interleave field.
-Inquiry .
-12 Yes Yes Requests that information regarding Target be sent to the Initiator.
+However, if the Initiator does include a D list, it must be in the physical sector or bytes from index format The Target uses an interleave of 1 regardless of the value in Interleave field.
+Inquiry 12 Yes Yes Requests that information regarding Target be sent to the Initiator.
 Target returns 36 bytes of SCSI Standard Product Data.
 Additional Vital Product Data (VPD) may be supplied if requested by the Initiator.
-Mode Select (6-byte) (10-byte) 15 55 No 2 Yes Provides a means for Initiator to specify media, logical unit, or drive parameters to Target.
-The following values are supported: Media Type: 0 Density Code: 0 Number of Blocks: 0 Block Length: 512, 1024, 2048, or 4096 bytes Page Codes (hex): 01, 02, 03, 04, 08, 09, 0A Mode Sense (6-byte) (10-byte) 1A 5A No 2 Yes Provides a means for Target to report its media, logical unit, or drive parameters to Initiator.
+Mode Select (6-byte) 15 No 2 Yes Provides a means for Initiator to specify media, logical unit, or drive parameters to Target.
+The following values are supported: (10-byte) 55 Media Type: 0 Density Code: 0 Number of Blocks: 0 Block Length: 512, 1024, 2048, or 4096 bytes Page Codes (hex): 01, 02, 03, 04, 08, 09, 0A Use of the following is supported: Disable Correction (DCR) Data Termination on Error (DTE) Past Ferrer (BER) Post Error (PER) Transfer Block (TB) Retry Count Recovery Limit (converts to Retry Count) Mode Sense (6-byte) (10-byte) 1A 5A No 2 Yes Provides a means for Target to report its media, logical unit, or drive parameters to Initiator.
 The following CDB values are supported: Page Control Field: 00 (current values); 01 (changeable values); 10 (default values); 11 (saved values) Page Codes (hex): 01, 02, 03, 04, 08, 09, 0A The Target default block size is 512 bytes.
 Default page parameters are listed in the MODE SENSE command description.
 Read (6-byte) (10-byte) 08 28 No Yes Requests Target to transfer data to Initiator.
 Both 6-byte and 10-byte (extended) command formats are supported.
-Read Buffer .
-3 C No Yes Used with WRITE BUFFER command to test the Target's data buffer.
-Recommend executing RESERVE command to guarantee data integrity.
+Read Buffer 3C No Yes Used with WRITE BUFFER command to test the Target's data buffer.
+Recommend executing RESERVE command to guarante data integrity.

-- 1. WP = Write Protect - 2.
-Mode Select and Mode Sense commands that do not involve saved pages may be used before spinup.
+1. WP = Write Protect

+2. Mode Select and Mode Sense commands that do not involve saved pages may be used before spinup.